Open-Technology-Foundation/dejavu2/README.md

     /status          Show status of current environment.
     /vars            Show current variables.

-### Conversations
+### Conversations/Messages
     /list [long|short] [range]
-                     List current conversation.
+                     List current messages.
                      "short" for condenced list, "long" for full list.
                      Default is "long".
-                     If "range" omitted, lists entire conversation.
+                     If "range" omitted, lists entire messages.
-    /delete range    Delete conversation items in "range".
+    /delete range    Delete message items in "range".
-    /clear           Clear all conversation.
-Same as /delete 1- /tldr [range]    Summarize all conversation responses in "range".
+    /clear           Clear all messages.
+Same as /delete 1- /tldr [range]    Summarize all messages responses in "range".
                      Default is the previous response.
-    /summarize [conversation|prompt|all]
+    /summarize [messages|prompt|all]
-                     Summarise every conversation or prompt items.
+                     Summarise every message or prompt items.
-                     Default is "conversation".
+                     Default is "messages".
     /autosave [on|off]
-                     Save all conversation to current dv Script on exit.
+                     Save all message to current dv Script on exit.
                      Default is Off.
-    /save [file]     Save current conversation.
-If "file" is not specified then saves to current conversation file.
+    /save [file]     Save current message.
-    /awesome [select|list|update]
-                     Lists over a 100 prompt suggestions from prompts.chat.
-                     If no subcommand is specified, defaults to "select".
-                     Updating occurs directly from prompts.chat github page /import [file]   Import "file" into the input prompt.
+    /import [file]   Import "file" into the input prompt.
                      If "file" is not specified, opens EDITOR to enable multi-line commands.